At the moment the Learning Enhancement Team is offering support online or by phone.

 Paula Bernaschina is the Academic Writing Lecturer for the School of Science and Technology.

-Based in the Learning Enhancement Team (LET) in The Sheppard Library, she can help you excel in your academic communication, whether this is in written assignments or oral presentations, as well as using information effectively and ethically in your work.
+Based in the Learning Enhancement Team (LET), she can help you excel in your academic communication, whether this is in written assignments or oral presentations, as well as using information effectively and ethically in your work.

 You can also book 1-1 tutorials with Paula or sign up for LET workshops (links below).